Canva Review (2023) — All the Pros and Cons

 Examples of Canva template formats

-From there, it’s a case of editing the template so that it meets your needs.
+From there, it’s a case of editing the template so that it meets your requirements.
 You can do this by clicking on one of the design’s elements (text, visuals etc.) and using the controls that appear above it to change that element.

 Editing a Canva template